 Plessey Woods Country Park & Visitors centre is set in 100 acres of woodland, meadows and riverside.
 With plenty of parking and good public transport links, it is an ideal place for a family day out.
 The Visitor Centre and café are open at weekends and school holidays from 10.30am to 4.30pm.
-There is a parking charge of £1.40 for up to 2 hours and £2.80 for more than 2 hours.
-Annual parking permits are available.
+There is no charge for car parking.

 The woodlands at Plessey offer something of interest whatever the season.
 Spring brings primrose, violets and carpets of bluebells, whilst in summer the woods are fragrant with honeysuckle and the meadows ablaze with wild flowers.
 Autumn is a time of colour and a rich fungi harvest.
 The beautiful riverside walk along the River Blyth running through the Country Park offers the opportunity of spotting the elusive Otter and Kingfisher.